Skip to content

 If you are diagnosed with BV, it is likely that your doctor will prescribe antibiotics to treat the infection.
 This may bring temporary relief; however, over time the antibiotics can actually make dysbiosis worse.
 Read our article about taking probiotics with antibiotics.

 BV is usually caused by an overgrowth of Gardnerella vaginalis, though Prevotella, Mycoplasma hominis, and Mobiluncus can also be implicated in BV infections.
 A healthy vagina contains plenty of bacteria from the Lactobacillus genus.
 Read this article to find out more about Lactobacillus.

-Lactobacilli help to keep the vaginal environment healthy in a number of different ways, with one of them being via their production of lactic acid.
-Lactic acid decreases the vaginal pH and keeps it within healthy (acidic) levels below 4.5.
-Maintaining an acidic pH in the vagina is very important to intimate health.
-When the area becomes too alkaline, pathogenic species of bacteria can begin to flourish.
-This becomes a vicious cycle as pathogenic overgrowth raises the pH, and in turn, a raised pH encourages yet more pathogens to colonise.
+Lactobacilli help to keep the vaginal environment healthy by fermenting glycogen from the vaginal wall to produce lactic acid.
+Lactic acid decreases the vaginal pH, keeping it within healthy levels below 4.5, which is important for intimate health.
+If the vagina becomes too alkaline, pathogenic species of bacteria will flourish.
+This becomes a vicious cycle as pathogenic overgrowth raises the pH, which in turn encourages yet bad bacteria to thrive.

-However, for the large majority of sufferers there is no obvious, external cause for the dysbiosis.
-In these cases we need to consider the link between the gut flora and the vaginal flora.
+However, for the large majority of sufferers there is no obvious external cause for the dysbiosis.
+In these cases, we need to consider the link between the gut flora and the vaginal flora.